kliewerdaniel/AI-Blog/NETLIFY_BUILD_FIX.md

 3. Update the markdown files to use the `story-image.html` include instead of direct image references
 4. Run the `fix_stories01_images.py` script to automate this process
 5. Ensure your `netlify.toml` file is configured to copy all necessary directories
+6. For problematic symlinks, create empty placeholder files using the `touch` command
+7. Update _config.yml to exclude problematic files from Jekyll processing

 ## The `story-image.html` Include